algonquindesign-grads/2016/_grads/burnett-avery.md

 # Your personal description — written in first-person
 # MIN 100 characters
 # MAX 140 characters
-description: "I am a designer from Ottawa, Canada.
-I’m a passionate problem solver and love designing for myself and others.
-My focus is packaging design, branding & identity, UI/UX, illustration and print media.
-Most of all I make beautiful designs that communicate to every challenge.
+description: "I’m a passionate problem solver and love designing for myself and others,  I make beautiful designs that communicate to every challenge."
-Of course I love all things design related, but I also enjoy traveling, drinking tea, crafting and my cat.
-When I’m not designing you can find me enjoying the outdoors or spending time with friends and family."

 # Use a professional email address
 email: "avreeburnett@gmail.com"